Employment Law Paralegal Helping with Wrongful Dismissal, Constructive Dismissal, Fair Wage Rights, etc.Page last modified: March 16 2023

 Employment Law Issues Include:

-Lynxs Paralegal offers legal help to clients in Bradford, Etobicoke, Markham, Sutton, Barrie, and North York, among other places, as either employers or employees on a variety of issues and arising from a broad spectrum of employment environments including industrial, construction, professional, administrative, health care, retail, among other sectors.
+Lynxs Paralegal offers legal help to either employers or employees on a variety of issues and arising from a broad spectrum of employment environments including industrial, construction, professional, administrative, health care, retail, among other sectors.

-Who Can Be Legally Deemed As a Fiduciary Employee?
-An Employee Entrusted With Money, Key Secrets, Cheque Signing Ability, Special Authority, Among Other...Learn More
+What Is a Fiduciary Employee?
+An Employee Entrusted With Money, Key Secrets, Cheque Signing Ability, Special Authority, Among Other Things, May Be Deemed As...Learn More

 Modification to the terms of an employee's compensation, position, duties, or other aspects of the employment relationship may give an employee the right to...Learn More

-Is An Employment Contract With Parts That Violate the Employment Standards Act Still Valid For the Other Parts?
+What Happens If Part of a Termination Clause Within An Employment Contract Violates the Employment Standards Act?
 Despite a Contract With Clauses...Learn More

 Whether a person is legally deemed as an employee or as a contractor can result in significant turning points within employment law disputes.Learn More